shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Routes may be changed or removed only in a `MAJOR` release.

 ### Docker Configuration and Orchestration Manifests
-Configuration of containers and orchestration is mostly in the `project-base` repository, which means that [it's excluded from the BC promise](#project-base-repository).
+The configuration of containers and orchestration is mostly in the `project-base` repository, which means that [it's excluded from the BC promise](#project-base-repository).

 The changes should always be described in [upgrade notes](/UPGRADE.md) (in the *Infrastructure* section).